-AHSL 7245 Amplification II (2:2:2:0:0) This course is designed to apply research and theory to clinical practice.
-Knowledge gained in the amplification issues will be utilized throughout the course to determine best clinical practices related to interpretation, prescriptive formulas, fitting, verification fitting, and mangement considerations across the lifespan will be included.
-ISBN: 978-1-56593-997-4
+AHSL 7245 Amplification 2 (2:2:0,F) This course is designed to apply research and theory to clinical practice.
+Knowledge gained in the amplification issues will be utilized throughout the course to determine best clinical practices related to interpretation, prescriptive formulas, fitting, verification of fitting, and management considerations across the lifespan will be included.
+ISBN: 978-1-56593-997-4; ISBN: 978-1-60406-810-8

-AHSL 7247 Aural Rehabilitation (2:2:2:0:0) The study of aural habilitation and rehabilitation procedures, intervention techniques, and the use of amplification for hearing-impaired children and adults.
+AHSL 7247 Aural Rehabilitation (2:2:0,F) The study of aural habilitation and rehabilitation procedures, intervention techniques, and the use of amplification for hearing-impaired children and adults.
 Psychosocial issues of hearing loss will be discussed in relation to the hearing impairment, as well as the cultural history of the patient.
-ISBN: 978-142831215-9
+ISBN: 9781133281429

-AHSL 7251 Counseling in Audiology (2:2:2:0:0) An introduction to counseling the communicatively disordered and their families.
+AHSL 7251 Counseling in Audiology (2:2:0,F) An introduction to counseling the communicatively disordered and their families.
 Emphasis will be placed on special education, vocational, and emotional issues surrounding hearing impairment.
 Considerations of special populations and lifespan issues will be included.
-ISBN: 9780205366972
+ISBN: 978-0-13-315324-8

-AHSL 7255 Advanced Concepts in Audiology (2:2:2:0:0) This course is to provide clinical training in use of additional testing and techniques to expand the diagnostic and rehabilitative focus of audiologists.
+AHSL 7255 Advanced Concepts in Audiology (2:2:0,F) This course is to provide clinical training in use of additional testing and techniques to expand the diagnostic and rehabilitative focus of audiologists.
 It will address audiometric problems from both a clinical and experimental point of view.
 There will be an emphasis on the theoretical basis behind clinical instrumentation and methodologies in clinical diagnosis.
 Based on the focus for this course, prerequisite knowledge of basic audiometric testing and interpretation are expected.
-ISBN: 978-1-5-9756342-0 from diverse populations.
-Instrumentation associated with the measurement of noise across multiple environments will be a central aspect of the course.
-No textbook required.
+ISBN: 978-1-5-9756342-0

-AHSL 7257 Amplification III (2:2:2:0:0) A seminar-style continuation of amplification topics with emphasis on selection, fitting, and verification of advanced amplification features.
+AHSL 7257 Amplification 3 (2:2:0,F) A seminar-style continuation of amplification topics with emphasis on selection, fitting, and verification of advanced amplification features.
 Fitting and management of special populations will be included.
 No textbook required.

-AHSL 7260 Hearing Conservation and Instrumentation (2:2:2:0:0) This course will present the physiologic and behavioral effects of noise exposure, hearing conservation programs, and clinical services to children and adults
+AHSL 7260 Hearing Conservation and Instrumentation (2:2:0,F) This course will present the physiologic and behavioral effects of noise exposure, hearing conservation programs, and clinical services to children and adults from diverse populations.
+Instrumentation associated with the measurement of noise across multiple environments will be a central aspect of the course.
+ISBN: 978-0-9-72314305; ISBN: 978-1-5-9756381-9

-AHSL 7285 Audiology Practice Management (2:2:2:0:0) This course is designed to provide an overview of audiology practice management.
-Course topics will include issues related to financial management and accounting, personnel management, insurance, marketing, startegic planning, and audiology service delivery.
+AHSL 7285 Audiology Practice Management (2:2:0,F) This course is designed to provide an overview of audiology practice management.
+Course topics will include issues related to financial management and accounting, personnel management, insurance, marketing, strategic planning, and audiology service delivery.
 Considerations associated with audiological service delivery for patients of various socioeconomic statuses will be discussed.
-No textbook required.

-AHSL 7286 Business Management Practices for Audiologists (2:2:2:0:0)

-The current course will study a variety of topics important to the management and operation of audiology clinics and professional practices.
-ISBN: 978-076112595-2; ISBN: 978-04716-71848; ISBN: 978-188516760-6
+AHSL 7286 Business Management Practices for Audiologists (2:2:0,F) The current course will study a variety of topics important to the management and operation of audiology clinics and professional practices.
+ISBN: 978-1-57248-574-7

-AHSL 7321 Clinical Observation and Methods (3:3:0:0:3) Supervised observation of clinical assessment and management of individuals with communication disorders.
+AHSL 7321 Clinical Observation and Methods (3:0:3,F) Supervised observation of clinical assessment and management of individuals with communication disorders.
 No textbook is required.

-AHSL 7322 Auditory Processing Disorders (3:3:2:0:1) This course is designed to address the functional aspects of the auditory system.
+AHSL 7322 Auditory Processing Disorders (3:2:1,F) This course is designed to address the functional aspects of the auditory system.
 It will include an overview of anatomy, testing for auditory processing disorders, differential diagnosis, and management.
 It will also include information on differentiating functional difficulties as symptomology of other disabilities versus auditory processing disorders as the primary diagnosis.
-ISBN: 978-1-5-9756057-3
+ISBN: 978-1-5-9756562-2